eolatham/smarthome-dashboard-simulation/docs/design.md

 ## High-Level Runtime Model

-Our smart home dashboard simulator is an event-based application that operates according to the following runtime model:
+Our smarthome dashboard simulator is an event-based application that operates according to the following runtime model:

 ![diagram](img/runtime_model.png)

 The entire design of the app is meant to be fast, space-efficient, and simple.

-## Smart Home State
+## Smarthome State

-The smart home has state under the following `keys`.
+The smarthome has state under the following `keys`.

 ### Integer State